pybamm-team/pybamm.org/README.md

 1. Fork this repository
 2. Install the extended version of Hugo from https://gohugo.io/installation/ and add it to your PATH
-3. Clone your forked repository and add the theme repository as a submodule
+3. Clone your forked repository and add the theme repository as a submodule, from https://github.com/scientific-python/scientific-python-hugo-theme.

 ```bash
 git submodule update --init